Production of Justice League (film): Changes to Steppenwolf

-Final battle in Russia

 The final battle between the Justice League and Steppenwolf's army of Parademons was largely redone.
 Whedon added the reddish hue coloration, the root-like structures growing out of the ground, a redesign of Steppenwolf's base of operations inside the cooling tower, and the Russian family that Flash saves.
 The Russian family sidequest/subplot and Whedon's coloration changes are completely removed from the Snyder Cut.
 Batman played a larger role in the action in the "Snyder Cut".
 In the theatrical cut, Steppenwolf showed fear at the prospect of defeat, causing his Parademons to attack because they are drawn to the smell of fear—a plot device Whedon introduced both in this scene and the opening scene with Batman and the burglar.
 In the "Snyder Cut", Wonder Woman decapitated Steppenwolf before he could escape through a boom tube and on the other side of the tube was Darkseid, teasing his appearance in a sequel.
 This is after The Flash (whose role was reduced in the theatrical cut) was able to reverse the Justice League's initial defeat (caused by the Mother Boxes becoming unified) by reversing time through use of the Speed Force to a point in time before the Mother Boxes synched together and terraformed the world thus giving the Justice League a second chance to prevent this from happening.

-Knightmare Sequence

-The Knightmare sequences in Zack Snyder's Justice League establishes that following Darkseid's victory in the hypothetical Justice League Part Two, Aquaman and Wonder Woman have died, and that Superman has turned evil following the death of Lois Lane.
-Batman has formed a makeshift Justice League with Flash, Cyborg, Deathstroke and Mera.
-In the film, Batman is mocked by the Joker for failing to save those close to him, including Robin, while also trying to form an alliance with the Justice League against Darkseid and Superman, who has turned evil following the death of Lois Lane.
-The scene ends with the Justice League being ambushed by Superman.